PeyTy/LuaXe/README.md

 based on tables and metatables.
 LuaJIT is the best fit for such a task.

-Futher idea was to [patch](https://github.com/PeyTy/XuaJIT) LuaJIT VM to properly conform to Haxe semantics and better perfomance (like changing all Lua keywords to @keyword syntax so we don't have to ever deal with them and allow $names or @names so we may define all built-ins to not conflict with Haxe' std;
+Futher idea was to [patch](https://github.com/PeyTy/XuaJIT) LuaJIT VM to properly conform to Haxe semantics and better perfomance (like changing all Lua keywords to $keyword syntax so we don't have to ever deal with them and allow $names or @names so we may define all built-ins to not conflict with Haxe' std;
 Haxe also has some other non-syntax differencies) and then rename it to **HaxeVM**.